adafruit/Adafruit_CircuitPython_Crickit/docs/examples.rst

 Examples
 --------

-The ``examples`` contains simple examples for controlling a number of different devices, such as servos and DC motors.
+The ``examples`` directory contains simple examples for controlling a number of different devices, such as servos and DC motors.